DiarmuidM/charity-covid19/docs/_posts/2020-08-13-charity-registrations-and-deregistrations-july-2020-update.md

 #### Registrations

-The number of new charities has remained steady in England and Wales over the first half of 2020: in fact, registrations were higher than expected in February and March (see figure 1).
+The number of new charities has remained steady in England and Wales throughout 2020: in fact, registrations were higher than expected in February and March (see figure 1).
 As a result the total number of new charities is broadly in line with the trend for 2015-2019, with c.
-3000 organisations granted charity status by the end of June 2020 (slightly above expectations - see figure 2).
+3500 organisations granted charity status by the end of July 2020 (slightly above expectations - see figure 2).

 *Figure 1.
 Monthly registrations of charities - England and Wales*